tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * [ice_cream.csv](Activities/01-Ins_Correlation/Resources/ice_cream.csv)

-Open the lesson slides, move to the "Introduction to Portfolios" section and ask students the following questions about portfolios and then explain the corresponding answers:
+Open the lesson slides, move to the "Introduction to Portfolios" section and review the following Q&A with students:

 * What is an investment portfolio?